Mission critical: Social survival

-From the perspective of social function (i.e.: preserving society's life support structure, and overall structure intact), Mission Critical aspects of social function would necessitate the provision of Basic Needs for society.
-Such basic needs are often said to include Food (this includes food production and distribution), Water, Clothing (not an immediate need in an Emergency), Sanitation (Sewage is an immediate need, but Physical waste/garbage/rubbish disposal is not an immediate need in an Emergency), Housing/Shelter, Energy (not immediate) and Health Needs (not immediate in a healthy population).
+From the perspective of social function (i.e.: preserving society's life support structure, and overall structure intact), Mission critical aspects of social function would necessitate the provision of basic needs for society.
+Such basic needs are often said to include food (this includes food production and distribution), water, clothing (not an immediate need in an emergency), sanitation (sewage is an immediate need, but physical waste/garbage/rubbish disposal is not an immediate need in an emergency), housing/shelter, energy (not immediate) and health needs (not immediate in a healthy population).
 The prior list is not exhaustive.
-Longer term needs might include Communications/Transport needs in a developed population.
-This list of needs is associated with Mission Critical Personnel in a clear manner - Food Production requires Farmers, Food Distribution requires transportation personnel, Water requires Water-Infrastructure maintenance personnel (a long term requirement IF existing water infrastructure has been maintained to a high standard), Clothing tends to require individuals to maintain Clothes Production infrastructure, similarly for Sanitation.
+Longer term needs might include communications/transport needs in a developed population.
+This list of needs is associated with mission critical personnel in a clear manner - food production requires farmers, food distribution requires transportation personnel, water requires water-infrastructure maintenance personnel (a long term requirement if existing water infrastructure has been maintained to a high standard), clothing tends to require individuals to maintain clothes production infrastructure, similarly for sanitation.
 In emergencies, housing/shelter requires someone to build the shelter and maintain it over the long term if necessary.
-Health needs are met by Doctors, Nurses and Surgeons.
-Implicit use of infrastructure requires personnel to maintain that infrastructure also - so Food Transportation requires not only that there are drivers for food trucks, but also that (over the long term) there are Highways maintenance personnel who can maintain the roads, traffic infrastructure and signs for the roads, this in turn requires power supply personnel to provide power for traffic lights, etc...
-In this light, Mission Critical Systems (like other Mission Critical Systems) have a complex Dependency network which enables analysis of the level of interconnected Dependencies between different aspects of a Mission Critical System, which can be useful in planning, or just for gaining a truthful picture of how Mission Criticality is organised in Complex systems.
-This would enable the determination of 'choke points' in a Complex system, points at which a Mission Critical System (or set of systems) is vulnerable in one sense or another.
-Ideas that relate to Human resources and Human resources planning (making use of Gantt charts for Project Management, etc...) are also relevant.
+Health needs are met by doctors, nurses and surgeons.
+Implicit use of infrastructure requires personnel to maintain that infrastructure also - so food transportation requires not only that there are drivers for food trucks, but also that (over the long term) there are highways maintenance personnel who can maintain the roads, traffic infrastructure and signs for the roads, this in turn requires power supply personnel to provide power for traffic lights, etc...
+In this light, mission-critical systems have a complex dependency network which enables analysis of the level of interconnected dependencies between different aspects of a mission-critical system, which can be useful in planning, or just for gaining a truthful picture of how mission criticality is organised in complex systems.
+This would enable the determination of choke points in a complex system, points at which a mission-critical system (or set of systems) is vulnerable in one sense or another.
+Ideas that relate to human resources and human resources planning (making use of Gantt charts for project management, etc...) are also relevant.

-Mission Criticality depends upon the Timescale associated with Basic Needs or other deemed Mission Critical factors.
-Over the medium term (often taken to be 10 years) and the long term (which can go into 50-60 year timescales), the planning for Mission Critical Systems will clearly differ from short-term Mission Critical Systems planning.
-Mission Critical Personnel can be considered part of the Mission Critical Systems planning paradigm BUT require a different approach to technological or mechanical aspects of Mission Critical Systems (i.e.: they require Human resources planning).
+Mission criticality depends upon the timescale associated with basic needs or other deemed mission-critical factors.
+Over the medium term (often taken to be 10 years) and the long term (which can go into 50-60 year timescales), the planning for mission-critical systems will clearly differ from short-term mission-critical systems planning.
+Mission-critical personnel can be considered part of the mission-critical systems planning paradigm but require a different approach to technological or mechanical aspects of mission-critical systems (i.e.: they require human resources planning).